-- Files The latest version of the compendium and all the files needed to complete the exercises in the compendium. - FAQ Here there is a list of corrections and explanations. - Links Internet resources that can be helpful when working with the compendium.
+- Files The latest version of the compendium and all the files needed to complete the exercises in the compendium. - Links Internet resources that can be helpful when working with the compendium.

 1.2 The environment

 For completing the exercises in this compendium we will use the following facilities/software: